 Here are some other fun facts about one of golf’s signature events.

-In a perfect world, the 2021 US Open will be a memorable tournament that does nothing but add to the rich history of one of golf’s signature events.
 We’ve been treated to a number of thrilling US Opens through the years.
 Here are the winners from the last decade of the event.

 |Year||Golfer||Course||Location||Final Score||To Par|